Kyuhunter/lichess-events-discord-bot/README.md

       - `*/30 * * * *` - Every 30 minutes
       - `0 */2 * * *` - Every 2 hours
       - `0 12,18 * * *` - At 12 PM and 6 PM daily

+- **Performance Settings**
+  - `performance.cache.ttl_minutes`: How long to keep tournament data in memory cache (15 minutes by default)
+  - `performance.batch_size`: Number of API operations to perform in a batch before pausing
+  - `performance.batch_delay`: Delay in seconds between processing batches

+## Performance Optimization

+The bot includes several optimizations to reduce API calls and improve performance:

+### Caching

+- Tournament data is cached for 15 minutes (configurable via `performance.cache.ttl_minutes`)
+- This significantly reduces the number of API calls made to Lichess during frequent syncs
+- Cache is automatically invalidated when teams are removed

+### Batch Processing

+- Events are processed in batches to avoid hitting rate limits
+- Background sync pre-fetches all guild events in one operation instead of separate calls
+- Configurable batch size and delay between batches

+### Efficient Synchronization

+- Only upcoming tournaments are synced (past tournaments are skipped)
+- Events are compared with existing ones before making update API calls
+- Update operations are skipped if no actual changes are detected

 ## Quick Setup